coinspect/learn-evm-attacks/test/Access_Control/Curio/README.md

     }
 ```

 Upon making that `delegatecall`, `DSPause` verifies through `DSChief.canCall`, which returned true given the attacker's contract was now the hat.
-Since `DSPause` executes actions with delegatecall and possessed minting authority for the token, the attacker deployed a malicious custom `Spell` contract to mint tokens directly to their address.
+Since `DSPause` executes actions with `delegatecall` and got minting authority for the token, the attacker deployed a malicious custom `Spell` contract to mint tokens directly to their address.

 - `Spell` contract:
 ```solidity